 - accessibility and affordability of treatment

-Surgery: The choice will depend on the type of cancer and how far it has spread.
+- Surgery: The choice will depend on the type of cancer and how far it has spread.
 Surgical options include a hysterectomy, removing one or both ovaries, and removing affected lymph nodes.
-A doctor will discuss suitable options with the individual.
+A doctor will discuss suitable options with the person.

-Targeted therapy: Some treatments target specific cells that help promote cancer growth.
-Examples include monoclonal antibody therapy and angiongenesis inhibitors.
+- Targeted therapy: Some treatments target specific cells that help promote cancer growth.
+Examples include monoclonal antibody therapy and angiogenesis inhibitors.
 Targeted therapy aims to limit the adverse effects by targeting specific functions.

-Radiation therapy: This technique uses X-rays to kills cancer cells.
+- Radiation therapy: This technique uses X-rays to kill cancer cells.
 One way to do this is by introducing a radioactive liquid into the peritoneum.
 This may help people with advanced ovarian cancer.

 Some of these are relatively new types of treatment.
 Some people may opt to join a clinical trial, which can give access to some of the newest approaches.

-The current 5 year survival rates for ovarian cancer reflect the percentage of people who lived 5 or more years after receiving a diagnosis in 2008–2014.
+The current 5-year survival rates for ovarian cancer reflect the percentage of people who lived 5 or more years after receiving a diagnosis in 2011–2017.

-The outlook depends on the stage and type of the cancer.
-Individual factors, such as age, overall health, and access to treatment, also affect survival rates.
+The outlook depends on the stage and type of cancer.
+Individual factors such as age, overall health, and treatment access also affect survival rates.

 |Stage||Invasive epithelial ovarian cancer||Ovarian stromal tumors||Germ cell tumors of the ovary|